pauleveritt/react_typescript_jest/doc/presentation_components/index.rst

             .toBe('Current');
     });

-These two tests now pass.
+These two tests no longer have TypeScript complaints.

 Since the ``<Counter/>`` component no longer controls the starting value, you can remove the